fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 **Before you start the exercises**

-For this set of exercises you will be developing a backend for an existing project called <i>Patientor</i> which is a simple medical record application for doctors that handle diagnoses and basic health information of the patients.
+For this set of exercises you will be developing a backend for an existing project called <i>Patientor</i> which is a simple medical record application for doctors who handle diagnoses and basic health information of their patients.

 The [frontend](https://github.com/fullstack-hy2020/patientor) has already been built by outsider experts and your task is to create a backend to support the existing code.